demozoo/cowbell/doc/api.md

 * `audioElement.play()` - begin or resume playback
 * `audioElement.pause()` - pause playback
 * `audioElement.paused` - read-only, indicates whether playback is currently paused
+* `audioElement.seekable` - read-only, returns a TimeRanges object representing the time ranges we can seek to; in practice, UIs will not support partially seekable tracks, and will treat any object returned here with a `length` property of 0 as "not seekable", and a `length` property greater than 0 as "fully seekable"
 * `audioElement.currentTime` - read/write, returns the current playback position in seconds or can be set to seek to a given position
 * `audioElement.onloadedmetadata` - event handler fired when metadata has been loaded (i.e. `audioElement.duration` becomes available)
 * `audioElement.onplay` - event handler fired when playback has started or resumed